JiayuGuo3225/Web_Application/frontend/README.md

 components include some tsx documents.
-We use it in our front-end lib means library.
-It contains user and NBA teams. pages is our core code, which implements all pages showed on website.
-There are 5 tsx documents: index, auth, game, profile, about. public contains some picture show on home page. style contains tailwind css document.
+We use it in our front-end.

+lib means library.
+It contains user and NBA teams.

+pages is our core code, which implements all pages showed on website.
+There are 5 tsx documents: index, auth, game, profile, about.

+public contains some picture show on home page.

+style contains tailwind css document.

 Tests are used to do some manual testing while we are developing.
 It is now empty.

 The following is an introduction to next.js.